joshwadle/My-solutions-to-precourse/readme.md

 __NOTE: We will no longer be using R in the curriculum and you are not expected to know it__

 ## Getting help
-Feel free to contact us whenever you could use some help with anything in the precourse work.
+Feel free to contact me directly if you have any questions via zack.desario@galvanize.it

 Consult the [list of additional references and resources](extra/references.md) if you'd like to further cover anything.
 The `extra` directory also contains some